Dave's Travel Pages

 How To See Ancient Athens

-Over the last two thousand years, Athens has endured countless invasions, occupations, earthquakes and disasters.
-In fact, it is something of a miracle that any buildings have survived from ancient Athens at all.
+In fact, it is something of a miracle that any buildings and monuments have survived from ancient Athens at all.
 They must have known a thing or two about building things back then!

 There are two ways you can see the surviving buildings from the classical period in Athens.
-One, is to simply take a self guided walking tour around Athens and soak up the sights.
+One, is to simply take a self guided walking tour around Athens and soak up the ambience from the outside without going in to the archaeological complexes themselves.

 The Athens Combined Ticket

-Ancient Sites in Athens
+Ancient Sites Athens

-1. The Acropolis Complex
+1. The Acropolis Site Complex

 If there is one place not to miss during a visit to Athens, it's the Acropolis.
 This huge ancient citadel set on a rocky outcrop must have been an awe-inspiring sight two thousand years ago.
 It doesn't look too shabby today either!